 Did My Dog Eat Crayons?

-There are times when you are cleaning up dog poop that you may find some odd things like, toy wheels, Legos, pieces of string or socks.
+There are times when you use a dog poop bag to pick up pup's waste that you may find some odd things like, toy wheels, Legos, pieces of string or socks.
 You may even find entire boxes of crayons coming out in colorful chunks.

 The idea is that when you are watching what is coming out of your dog, you also know what is going in and have the opportunity to clean up or put away the offending objects.
 Keep in mind that as The Bark also confirms, it isn’t weird to keep track of your dog’s poop.
 It’s a good way to keep track of what’s going on with your dog.